popatre/class-sem-alternative/README.md

 -   `makeBooking`

-    -   takes a musician as an argument and booked them, as long as the venue does not currently have anyone booked.
+    -   takes a musician as an argument and books them, as long as the venue does not currently have anyone booked.Should console log 'you have booked <musicanName>'

+        Otherwise:
         Console logs 'musicianName is booked to perform'

 -   `isVacant`